 Laser-Guided Amnesia: Most of the Riders seem to have forgotten who they were, and have to be reminded of their roles as heroes by Wizard.
 The opening stage, "Rider War...?", sees Wizard appearing in the infamous BBC Quarry and getting attacked by the ten Heisei Riders, lead by Decade.

 The levels in the game, at least for a good half of it, are based off events that occurred in the show, nearly all of them set during the end game of their respective show save for Hibiki (His stage was set really early compared to the others), Double (Their stage was set during the end of the middle game), and Wizard (his show was airing at the time, and thus there was no endgame yet).

-Original Generation: The Kamen Rider Eternal who appears in this game is an entirely new character, as opposed to Katsumi Daido or Jun Kazu.
+Original Generation: The Kamen Rider Eternal who appears in the first game is an entirely new character, as opposed to Katsumi Daido or Jun Kazu.
 Daido returns in the sequel.

 Personal Space Invader: The Waste Yummies can grab you.
 And that's it.
 They just grab you from behind and prevent you from moving for a few seconds.

 Point of No Return: When you battle another Rider you can't escape the area you're fighting in, either a door or an invisible wall stops you.

-Humorously, one of Kabuto's lines is "if you value your life, you best turn around and leave".
+Humorously, one of Kabuto's lines is "If you value your life, you'd best turn around and leave".
 But you can't.
 Irony.

 Power-Up Letdown: Kiva and OOO's alternate forms only have a single special attack each; OOO partially makes up for this by having some of his Combos' powers pop up in his regular melee combos (for example, Gatakiriba's combo ends with him blasting the surrounding area with electricity).
 Tajador gets a little better in the sequel, having its ground attacks completely changed (its aerial attacks are the same).